apcurium/aurelia-mapbox/aurelia-mapbox-with-typescript-and-default-cli-built-in-bundler/README.md

 The first error appear when we start the project with npm start the following message appear :
  - 'ERROR [DependencyInclusion] Error: could not find "dist/shared" in package mapbox-gl'

-The second error message appear when we open the message there is an error which seems to be related to requirejs:
+The second error message appear when we open the application in the web browser and open the javascript console.
+There is an error which seems to be related to requirejs:
  - 'vendor-bundle.js:145 Uncaught Error: Mismatched anonymous define() module: function () { 'use strict';'